 Though it is important to be clear that genetic modification is NOT creating new species (as the most cynical of GMO critics may claim), foreign genetic alterations to an organism’s genome can definitely result in unintended consequences that go beyond simply introducing a desirable trait into the host.
 The risks associated with GMOs are generally discussed in two main branches — the effect of genetically modified crops on human health and on the environment.

-Altered organism can present significant changes in its metabolism, growth rate, and response to environmental factors.
-Additionally, not only can genetic alteration affect the genetically modified organism itself, but also has far-reaching implications upon the organism’s surroundings, whether that is another organism that ingests it or the natural environment in which it lives.
+Altered organisms can present significant changes in their metabolism, growth rate, and response to environmental factors.
+Additionally, not only can genetic alteration affect the genetically modified organism itself, but it also has far-reaching implications upon the organism’s surroundings, whether that is another organism that ingests it or the natural environment in which it lives.

 Effects on Human Health